Annual Report: November 29, 2016

 - Community support

-Similar to 2014, the Hunters and Trappers Organizations in Kugluktuk, Cambridge Bay, Gjoa Haven, and Ulukhaktok as well as the Illisaqsivik Society (Clyde River) were contacted for guidance, consultation, and support both before and during field work.
+Hunters and Trappers Organizations in Kugluktuk, Cambridge Bay, and Ulukhaktok as well as the Illisaqsivik Society (Clyde River) were contacted for guidance, consultation, and support both before and during field work.
 Representatives from these organizations aided in the hiring of local residents to act as wildlife monitors.
-In addition, the field technicians initially hired in 2014 to collect water samples from the Coppermine (Jorgen Anablak) and Kangiqtugaapk (Esa Qillaq and Niore Iqaluqjuak) Rivers agreed to resume these duties during the summer of 2015.
+In addition, the field technicians were hired to collect water samples from the Coppermine (Johnny Nivingalok and Jorgen Anablak) and Kangiqtugaapk (Esa Qillaq and Niore Iqaluqjuak) Rivers on a weekly basis between June (after the spring floods) and October (just prior to river freeze-up).
+The full set of samples has been successfully collected from the Kangiqtugaapk River whereas an abbreviated number (n = 4) were collected from the Coppermine River.

 - Field activities

-The research team consisted of four members: Matthew Alkire (principle investigator) from the University of Washington, Gregory Lehn (doctoral student) from Northwestern University, John Kelly (field assistant and middle school science teacher) from St. Louis, Missouri, and Robie Macdonald (consultant and co-investigator) from Fisheries & Oceans, Canada.
+The research team consisted of four members: Matthew Alkire (principle investigator) from the University of Washington, Gregory Lehn (postdoctoral scholar) and Gabriella Kitch (graduate student) from Northwestern University, and Robie Macdonald (consultant and co-investigator) from Fisheries & Oceans, Canada.
 Co-principle investigator Andrew Jacobson (Northwestern) was unable to participate in field work.
-The Twin Otter flight crew from Kenn Borek Air, Ltd. consisted of pilot James Haffey, co-pilot Douglas Westersund, and engineer Stephen Martyniuk.
+The Twin Otter flight crew from Kenn Borek Air, Ltd. consisted of pilot Steve King, co-pilot Tyler Best and engineer Stephen Martyniuk.

 Table 2.
 Coordinates denoting river sampling locations and Twin Otter landing sites.